How to Make Dark Rooms Look Brighter With Paint

 Choosing the Best Paint Colors for Dark Rooms

 I have a lot of rooms to repaint in the next few months, so I spread out my collection of paint chips.
-I collect these like normal people collect pottery (except I collect that too.)
+I collect these like normal people collect pottery (except I also collect that.)

-All of the major brands are represented here, but only the Sherwin Williams Paints from Lowes have the LRV clearly listed on the back.
+All major brands are represented here, but only the Sherwin Williams Paints from Lowes have the LRV clearly listed on the back.
 I knew there was a reason that I loved that line.
+However, most paint companies list the LRV on their websites.

 Choosing a paint color with a high LRV can help make a dark room look brighter.